sasadnick/SwiggyLite/README.md

-# Swigge Lite
+# Swiggy Lite

-Swigge Lite is an e-commerce website built with Django framework, enabling user registration, login, order management, and a dynamic menu system.
+Swiggy Lite is an e-commerce website built with Django framework, enabling user registration, login, order management, and a dynamic menu system.

 ## Features